spiralhalo/LumiLights/README.md

 "Bright" setting works similarly to vanilla.
 "Moody" setting makes it closer to true darkness in the overworld.

 ### Dimension colors
-The End in particular has a different ambient lighting that gives it a unique feel.
+The End and the Nether has ambient light colors that matches the surrounding fog or sky.

 ## How to use